 By Lee Foster

-The December Holidays/Christmas in San Francisco presents a magical and festive time.
+The December holidays/Christmas in San Francisco presents a magical and festive time.
 Enjoy it with an abundance of no-cost or low-cost celebration at three main venues—Union Square, Embarcadero/Market Street, and Pier 39.

 The Holidays in Union Square

-Union Square inspires during the Holiday/Christmas time in San Francisco.
+Union Square inspires during the holidays/Christmas time in San Francisco.
 It is the physical and spiritual heart of The City.
 At the center stands a huge tree sparkling with thousands of lights.
 Skaters circle on a nearby rink.

 Around the Square, the major stores decorate their windows with holiday themes.
-The depictions may be commercial, reindeer with purchasable diamonds.
+The depictions may be commercial, such as reindeer with purchasable diamonds.
 Or they may be more religious, nostalgic, or whimsical displays, such as Father Christmas or Dickens’ echoes.
 The multi-story wreathed windows at Macy’s illuminate the Square.
 Macy’s also may have one street-level window on Stockton with SPCA cats and dogs up-for-adoption on display.
-Another Macy window may have the Charles Shulz characters, with Lucy offering Charlie Brown some 5 cent psychiatric help to comprehend what Christmas is all about.
+Another Macy window may have the Charles Shulz characters, with Lucy offering Charlie Brown some 5-cent psychiatric help to comprehend what Christmas is all about.

-The Neiman Marcus store on the south east corner of the Square has in its atrium one of the larger Christmas trees you are likely to see.
+The Neiman Marcus store on the southeast corner of the Square has in its atrium one of the larger Christmas trees you are likely to see.